Illustrated flow chart showing the logic of use cases in UX design

 Reduces Development Costs

-Knowing the user's needs upfront prevents costly rework later in the software development.
-Take an online grocery store as an example.
-If the use case indicates a "quick checkout," developers can implement this feature from the start.
-This avoids the financial burden of having to modify the system later on.
+In the finest tradition of UX research and user research, when you know what the users’ needs are upfront, it’ll help prevent costly rework from needing to happen later in software development and stakeholders won’t need to scream—another bonus.
+To take an online grocery store as an example, if the use case indicates a “quick checkout” is a good idea, then developers can implement this feature from the start, and so save them—and the brand paying them—from the financial burden of having to modify the system later on.

 Improves User Satisfaction

-Use cases cover all eventualities that users might encounter when using a product.
-Because of this, solutions designed with comprehensive use cases are more likely to be robust and usable, leading to greater user satisfaction.
+One of the big ideas with use cases is that they cover all eventualities that users might encounter when using a product—a niftily structured approach to problem-solving ahead of the game for them.
+Because of this, when you’ve got solutions designed with comprehensive use cases, they’re ones that are more likely to be robust and usable as they stand up in the marketplace and get lauded due to the greater user satisfaction they deliver.

 Enhances Team Collaboration

-When everyone understands the use cases, there's a unified vision.
-Imagine a team working on a fitness app.
-Knowing the key use case is "easy tracking of workouts," designers and developers align their tasks.
-This increases efficiency and ensures that each team member contributes to successful project management.
+When everyone understands the use cases, there’s a unified vision and stakeholders, developers, and other team members can be on the same page at every turn in the design process.
+Imagine a team working on a fitness app, and from knowing the key use case is “easy tracking of workouts,” designers and developers align their tasks, so raising efficiency levels and helping ensure that each team member does their part in the name of the user and of successful project management.

-The Process of Creating Use Cases in UX
+What is The Process of Creating Use Cases in UX?

 Elements of a use case and the 5 step process of creating use cases in UX.